kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 In the past, we have had problems with unbounded metric labels increasing cardinality of metrics and causing significant memory/storage use.
-Limiting these metrics to bounded values (API group, version, resource, API verb, target removal release) and omitting unbounded values (resource instance name, client username, etc), metric cardinality is controlled.
+Limiting these metrics to bounded values (API group, version, resource, subresource, target removal release) and omitting unbounded values (resource instance name, client username, etc), metric cardinality is controlled.

 Annotating audit events for the deprecated API requests allows an administrator to locate